catdieval/user-workflow-and-user-stories/user-story-1.md

 ## Tasks

-- [ ] Create a lib folder.

-- [ ] Inside this folder create a listofcharttypes.js file.

-- [ ] Go to listofcharttypes.js and declare an array chartarray containing objects with the keys "type", "mode" and "name".

-  - The type key has for value a string corresponding to the name of the type of chart (e.g. "scatter", "bar").
-  - The mode key has for value a string corresponding to the name of the type of plotting mode (e.g. "lines", "markers", "lines+markers").
-  - The name key has for value a string corresponding to the name of the associated picture.

-- [ ] Make a named export of chartarray.

 - [ ] Inside the assets folder create a chart-types folder.

 - [ ] In the browser go to the codesandbox website, log in, click on "Create a sandbox", then click on "React, then give the name chart-types for the file.